Add the key estate details

 Product

-Build a clearer picture of your estate, review a simplified inheritance tax estimate, and improve executor readiness by organising key details, documents, and planning assumptions in one place.
+Build a clearer picture of your estate, save alternative estate scenarios, review a simplified inheritance tax estimate, and compare assumptions and outcomes within the planner while improving executor readiness and record quality.

 Get early access to Planiva’s practical planning tools.

 Planiva’s Estate Planner helps you build a structured view of your estate so you can see what it may be worth, whether inheritance tax could apply, and how executor-ready your estate information is for the people who may need it later.
-It is designed for planning and reviewing estate scenarios and assumptions, so you can review assets, liabilities, gifts, pensions, documents, executors, and practical estate assumptions in one place.
+It is designed for planning and saved scenario comparison within the planner, so you can review assets, liabilities, gifts, pensions, documents, executors, and practical estate assumptions in one place.

 Enter the main information that shapes the picture, including properties, other assets, pensions, liabilities, gifts, key people, and important documents.